 Once you have your goal, you’ll need to gather a team of employees you trust from across the business.
 Having a diverse group of perspectives and opinions will not only make the analysis more successful, but it’ll also provide direct lines of communication across the company that may lead to discoveries that save the company money.

 With your goal and team assembled, you’ll need to map out the appropriate table ubiquitous with a SWOT analysis.
-Often times, you’ll see this table broken out into four quadrants with the internal factors on the top row and the external factors on the bottom.
+You’ll often see examples of this table of a SWOT analysis for a business broken into 4 quadrants with the internal factors on the top row and the external factors on the bottom.

 - Which processes are most successful?